krzysztofhewelt/krzysztofhewelt/README.md

 # About me:

 - Krzysztof Hewelt, a programmer looking to learn more and more in the web technologies.
-- I am a final year undergraduate in Computer Science from Gdynia Maritime University.
+- I am a bachelor's degree of Computer Science from Gdynia Maritime University.
 - My passion is making web apps, databases and desktop apps.

 ## Connect with me